18F/tock-blocks/README.md

 `-v` verbose: Prints additional debugging information to the command line.

+'-p' pretty: Defaulted to on, will display a nice output to standard out.

+'-l' exclude leave: remove holidays, annual and award leave from the report

 ## Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):